-If you do not have a beneficiary on file with Fidelity, or you wish to make changes to your beneficiary designation on file, you must contact Fidelity at 1-800-761-ILWU (4598) to obtain a beneficiary designation form.
-As of January 1, 2009, you may also designate your beneficiary or change your current beneficiary election by going online to www.netbenefits. com.
+If you do not have a beneficiary on file with Fidelity, or you wish to make changes to your beneficiary designation on file (such as in the event of divorce), you must contact Fidelity at 1-800-761-ILWU (4598) to obtain a beneficiary designation form or go online to NetBenefits at www.netbenefits.com and select "beneficiary designation" to name a new beneficiary.
 Failure to do so may result in your account being distributed as shown above.